There are a number of reasons why success creates blind spots, and this could be happening to you right now.

 The road to continued growth and prosperity begins with recognizing the potential hazards that come with success.

-So, let us explore the paradox of success.
+So, let us explore this paradox of success.

 7 Reasons Why Success Creates Blind Spots

 Complacency and Lack of Innovation